Can't Stop Lovin' You

 "Can't Stop Lovin' You" is a song by American band Van Halen.
-It was released in 1995 as the third single from their tenth album Balance.
+It was released in March 1995 as the third single from their 10th album, Balance (1995).
 The song emerged after producer Bruce Fairbairn asked for a more pop-oriented song.
 Instead of searching for his archives, Eddie Van Halen decided to write new music from scratch.
 The song was written by all members of Van Halen and pays homage to Ray Charles' song "I Can't Stop Loving You", particularly in the line where Sammy Hagar sings "Hey Ray, what you said is true..."

 The song was Van Halen's most successful single from Balance in the United States, being the only single that reached the top 40 of the Billboard Hot 100, peaking at number 30.
 This would be Van Halen's last song to reach the top 40 in the United States.
-The single also reached number three on the Canadian RPM Top Singles chart and number 33 on the UK Singles Chart.
+The single also reached number three on the Canadian RPM 100 Hit Tracks chart and number 33 on the UK Singles Chart.

 Music video

 The video, directed by Peter Christopherson, is set in an average middle class American home, where it goes back and forth between the band performing the song and people showing their affection for one another, from an old couple celebrating their anniversary, to a teen couple, to a boy and his dog, to a woman and her pet monkey.
 There is also a moving moment in the video in which a girl mourns the loss of her dog.

-In the beginning of the video, it shows a man taking a gun and his wife worried.
+At the beginning of the video, it shows a man taking a gun, and his wife is worried.
 In the end, the video shows his wife and his son waiting for him as he leaves the prison.
 What he did and his time in prison are shown in the video of the song "Don't Tell Me (What Love Can Do)".
+An edited version of the video replaces some shots of prison with shots of the band members.